inducer/pycuda/doc/source/driver.rst

         Set the device address *devptr* (an :class:`int` or a :class:`DeviceAllocation`) as the origin of the copy.

+    .. method:: set_src_unified(buffer)

+        Same as :meth:`set_src_host`, except that *buffer* may also correspond to device memory.

+        CUDA 4.0 and above.
+Requires unified addressing.

+        .. versionadded:: 2011.1

     .. attribute :: dst_x_in_bytes

         X offset of the destination of the copy. (initialized to 0)